michealengland/micheal-dev/content/blog/making-small-and-manageable-pull-requests.md

 ## Getting your team onboard with making smaller, focused PRs

- While I'm passionate about making PRs small and focused, it's important to remember not everyone will agree this practice.
-Often times this is caused by the feeling that it's more work or it will make the bigger picture harder to grasp.
+ While I'm passionate about making PRs small and focused, it's important to remember not everyone will agree with this practice.
+Oftentimes this is caused by the feeling that it's more work or it will make the bigger picture harder to grasp.
 To get other developers on board with this idea they need to see the value and experience it for themselves.
 I recommend leading by example and then sharing tips as needed.

 For example, if you know someone who frequently submits complex PRs that are hard to review, approach them with friendly feedback.
 The person might not be aware that they are creating these types of PRs, so it's important to assume they had good intentions.
 Taking a few minutes to hop on a call and discuss improvement tips goes a very long way.
 It will help make sure the feedback is received positively and will give them a chance to ask questions.

 ## Take-aways

 The best way to deal with a huge PR is to avoid it or plan for it.
 Planning ahead will certainly make you a wiser developer and improve your communication skills greatly.
-Knowing when to say _"Let's open an issue and address this later"_ is art form that requires practice.
+Knowing when to say _"Let's open an issue and address this later"_ is an art form that requires practice.